VerifyTests/Verify/docs/mdsource/converter.source.md

 ### Typed converter

 This sample uses a typed approach.
-So the converter acts on an in memory instance matching based on type
+So the converter acts on an in memory instance matching based on type.

 snippet: RegisterFileConverterType

 snippet: FileConverterTypeVerify

-Note that this sample also uses the optional
+Note that this sample also uses the optional `canConvert` to ensure that only `Image`s that are tiffs are converted.

 snippet: ConverterCanConvert

 ### Expression converter

+This sample uses a extension approach.
+So the converter acts on a file or stream based on the extension (configured or detected).

 snippet: RegisterFileConverterExtension